Robert Holden (politician): 2017 election

 Holden, a long-registered Democrat, ran in the 2017 Democratic primary for New York City Council against incumbent Democrat Elizabeth Crowley, but lost 63.6% to 36.1%.
 In the general election, Holden ran on the Republican, Conservative, Reform Party lines, as well as the independent "Dump de Blasio" line.
 Despite not being a registered member of the Republican party, he was able to receive the county's nomination by obtaining a Wilson Pakula authorization.

-Holden won a tight race, garnering 10,653 votes to Crowley’s 10,426.
+Holden won a tight race, garnering 10,653 votes to Crowley's 10,426.

+Tenure

+Holden won the Democratic primary in 2021 against Juan Ardila and was re-elected that November, again appearing on the Republican and Conservative lines as well as his own party's.
+He was re-elected to a further term in 2023, running on the Democratic, Republican, Conservative and several minor party lines.

+In the council Holden chaired the Committee on Veterans and sat on committees including public safety, fire and emergency management, parks and recreation, technology, and environmental protection.
+He was among the founders of the Common Sense Caucus, a conservative-leaning bloc formed as a counterweight to the council's Progressive Caucus.
+Holden and Kalman Yeger were the only Democrats among its members, the remainder being Republicans.
+He was frequently described as the most conservative Democrat on the council.

+Term limits barred Holden from seeking another term in 2025.
+Two members of his council staff, Phil Wong and Alicia Vaichunas, ran to succeed him.
+Holden endorsed Wong, who won the general election in November 2025 and took office the following January.

+Political views

+Public safety

+In April 2023 Holden was a witness at a field hearing of the House Judiciary Committee held in Manhattan on violent crime, at which the committee's Republican majority criticised the policies of Manhattan District Attorney Alvin Bragg.
+Holden, the only Democratic elected official to testify, said that serious offences were being charged as lesser ones.
+His participation drew criticism from other New York Democrats, which he publicly rejected.

 Animal welfare

 Holden opposes the operation of horse-drawn carriages in Central Park, which he describes as "torture".
 He has authored legislation to phase out the horse-drawn carriage industry and retrain drivers in other fields.

 Polish heritage recognition

 In 2018, Holden sponsored resolutions to recognize Polish Independence Day, Tadeusz Kosciuszko Day, and Casimir Pulaski Day in New York City.
 The Ridgewood neighborhood in Holden's district has a significant Polish American population.